kacper97/PlApp/README.md

 - User can add onto the firebase list
 - User can delete from the firebase list
 - User can see where the landmark is on the google maps api
-- User can sign in with google
+- User can sign in with Google
+- Fancy Toast added as external API
+- Recycler and Card View added
+- Additional UI Features
+- Image using Picasso Library

 References : DDrohan.github.io/